serialport/website/docs/api-stream.md

 ```typescript
 serialport.drain(callback? error => {}):void
 ```
 Waits until all output data is transmitted to the serial port.
-After any pending write has completed it calls [`tcdrain()`](http://linux.die.net/man/3/tcdrain) or [FlushFileBuffers()](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364439(v=vs.85).aspx) to ensure it has been written to the device.
+After any pending write has completed, it calls [`tcdrain()`](http://linux.die.net/man/3/tcdrain) or [FlushFileBuffers()](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364439(v=vs.85).aspx) to ensure it has been written to the device.

 - `callback? error => {}` Called once the drain operation returns.